KevinTyb/internal-chatbot-system/README.md

 - sensible handling of unknown or ambiguous input
 - how the solution could be extended in the future using an AI API

 The chatbot is intentionally **non-AI** and deterministic.
-This mirrors how a real financial-services organisation might start with simple automation before introducing AI-based enhancements.
+This mirrors how a real financial-services organisation might start with automation before introducing AI-based enhancements.

 ---

 ## What the Chatbot Does

 - Accepts a user question via the command line
-- Matches the question to a predefined intent using simple rules (keyword matching)
+- Matches the question to a predefined intent using rules (keyword matching)
 - Returns an appropriate predefined response
 - Handles unknown queries gracefully